 Vehicles are complex, mechanical instruments with a lot of working parts.
-Often, we remember the most important things to keep the car going in the short term: Things like filling the gas tank, checking tire pressure, and getting the oil changed.
+Often, we remember the most important things to keep the car going in the short term: filling the gas tank, checking tire pressure, and getting the oil changed.
 But maximizing the life of your car really depends on keeping everything in sync and in working order, and finding a local repair shop you can trust.

-So today, Kennedy Transmission is showing you 10 services that are important in maintaining the life of your car, but are often forgotten amidst a lengthy to-do list.
+So today, Kennedy Transmission is showing you 10 services that are important in maintaining the life of your car but often are forgotten amidst a lengthy to-do list.

 1. Power Steering Service

 You probably know what your car’s power steering does, but did you know that it relies on what’s called power steering fluid?
 Most of us have never had to drive without power steering, so it’s often taken for granted.
 Without this device, turning your car would be strenuous.
 While we’d all have great triceps, it’s not particularly appealing.
 Over time, sludge builds up in the power steering system, as well as normal wear and tear that affect your ease of steering.
 A power steering service will make steering more effective and prevent expensive repairs down the road.

 It’s no secret that tires are expensive.
 The weight of your car rests on four moving wheels that could make or break your driving experience.
 A lot goes into the upkeep of these investments, including replacing them every few years, checking the pressure gauge, and getting a wheel alignment once or twice a year.
 This service will prevent your vehicle from pulling to one side, which wears your tires faster.
 In addition, aligned wheels will make your car more fuel efficient and safe on the road.